RateGravity/type-shift/README.md

 - `shape(<{ [key]: converter function }>)` - Same as strict but any keys present on the input that are not declared are also returned.
 - `partial(<strict or shape>)` - Given either a strict or shape converter makes every field optional, maintains strictness.
 - `optional(<converter function>)` - Create a converter function that passes undefined input around the inner converter, useful for marking optional fields in objects.
+- `noneable(<converter function>)` - Create a converter function that passes undefined or null input around the inner converter, useful for marking optional fields in objects.
+- `noneableAsNull(<converter function>)` - Create a converter function that coerces undefined or null input to null around the inner converter, useful for marking optional fields in objects.
+- `noneableAsNull(<converter function>)` - Create a converter function that coerces undefined or null input to undefined around the inner converter, useful for marking optional fields in objects.

 ### Paths
 - `forPath(<path array>, ?<converter function>)` - Navigates to the given path (either relative or from root),returning the value that is there.
 Optionally apply a converter function to the value before it is returned.